 and optional program components:

-A highlight of our program is the optional 3-credit course, Social Organization in Japan.
-As part of the coursework for this class, you spend one day each week in a field placement experience as a participant-observer at local businesses, non-profits, or governmental organizations.
+Field Placement is a highlight of our Tokyo program.
+As one of the requirements for the IES Abroad course, Social Organization in Japan, this weekly placement will get students out into a variety of Japanese organizations.
+Enrolled students will spend one day each week in a field placement experience as a participant-observer at local businesses, non-profits, or governmental organizations.
 These placements allow you to directly observe Japanese social and work interactions and to experience the local culture.
-In the required seminar course, you discuss your experiences and learn more about society and culture in Japan.
+In the accompanying 3-credit seminar course, you discuss your experiences, complete assignments, and learn more about society and culture in Japan.

 Students are strongly encouraged to participate in the Field Placement Program.